GabeScott/standard-works-vault/General Conference/2004 April - The Church Grows Stronger.md

 # The Church Grows Stronger

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2004 General Conference*

+>*There is much more yet to be done, but what has been accomplished is truly phenomenal.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2004/04/the-church-grows-stronger?lang=eng)

 My beloved brethren and sisters, we warmly welcome you to another worldwide conference of the Church.
 We are now a great international family, living in many nations and speaking many languages.
-To me, it is a marvelous and miraculous thing that you are able to see us and hear us across the globe.
+To me it is a marvelous and miraculous thing that you are able to see us and hear us across the globe.

 During my life as a General Authority, we have moved from the time when we thought it a remarkable thing that we could speak in the Salt Lake Tabernacle and be heard by radio throughout the state of Utah.
 Now we are assembled in this great and magnificent Conference Center, and our images and words are available to 95 percent of the membership of the Church.